-Whether you’re now considering cybersecurity or submerged in new challenges to your existing plan, these techniques will keep you well-grounded as you create long-term solutions that protect your systems, employees and data.
+Whether you’re considering cybersecurity for the first time or submerged in new challenges to your existing plan, consider these five cybersecurity strategies to help protect your facility, your tenants and your digital transactions from cyberattacks.

 Protecting Home BAS.

-While building automation systems may improve daily operations—from monitoring and servicing several systems remotely to reducing energy consumption— when it comes to BAS’ centralized access, not all that glitters is gold.
+While BAS may improve daily operations—from monitoring and servicing several systems remotely to reducing energy consumption—the more connected the building, the more susceptible it is to cyberattacks.

-- Identify all building automation systems within the environment.
+- Identify all building automation systems withing the environment.

 - Document, monitor and control access to all BAS.

 - Enable security features, if supported.